Drieze/DriezesZipApp/README.md

 # Drieze's Zip App

 My own simple zip application...
 I made this application because I needed to zip all folders in a specific directory.
 Instead of looking for existing software I just made it myself.

 ## Features

 Almost none! :-)

 -	Basic compression from System.IO.Compression
 -	Copy/paste path in textbox
-- Choose if you want an existing zip-file to be deleted or not, or just warn you with a simple messagebox
+-	Choose if you want an existing zip-file to be deleted or not, or just warn you with a simple message box
-- Progressbar
+-	Progress bar
 -	Log

 ## Todo's
-- Instead of a warning messagebox show the oppurtunity to cancel the progress.
+- Instead of a warning message box show the opportunity to cancel the progress.
 -	Expand with more functions when I need new zip-functions for an other project.